kouhio/scripts/README.md

 AllDirs.sh              - Run given command in each directory and their subdirectories

+AllFiles.sh             - Run command on each file in the directory

 Repeat.sh               - Repeat given command until break is called

 Time.sh                 - Calculate time to run given commandline process